 Introduction to basic medical concepts in family centered nursing care, according to the Nursing Process Model.
 The principles necessary for the care of clients in a variety of settings throughout the lifespan will be explored, focusing on care of the well mother and child and pediatric clients.
-Course also includes death and dying at different life stages and caring for the geriatric client within the com-
+Course also includes the life stages and caring for the geriatric clients within the community.